20) Scream 3: Opening Scene (0:00:00-0:09:25)

 Like Sidney earlier, she mistakes the killer for Randy and cracks jokes about wanting “to be in the sequel” and puts up one of the best fights in the franchise minus Sidney.
 Tatum isn’t your average slasher movie blonde.
 She bashes the killer’s skull with a refrigerator door, smashes him in the face with a beer bottle and even back body drops him like some future WWE Champion.

 Sometimes, I wonder how the finale would have been like had Tatum survived?
-Imagine her teaming up with Sidney to face off against their boyfriends during the finale?
+Imagine her teaming up with Sidney to face off against their ex boyfriends during the finale?
 Would Tatum have been Sidney’s roommate in Scream 2?
 As fun as this is to think about, her death is way too iconic for it not to have happened.
 Yeah, we hate to see her die but we also love to see her die, you know?
 It’s one of the most inventively fucked up deaths we will ever see.
 Also, her last word being a cry for her “Mom!” is gut-wrenching and ad-libbed by Rose McGowan herself.

 3) Scream 2: Opening Scene (0:00:00-0:11:45)